 Losing someone you love can be one of the most difficult experiences in life.
-It can feel as if a part of you is literally being ripped away despite your greatest protests.
+It can feel as if a part of you is literally being ripped away and your heart trampled despite your greatest protests.
 The hole left behind can be excruciatingly painful and leave you feeling empty and utterly alone.

 Because of how challenging grief is and the fear that accompanies the intense feelings surrounding the grieving process, it makes good sense that loss is difficult for many to face.
 Without the caring support and encouragement of loved ones, grieving can feel too difficult to endure, and so we run from our feelings.

 In a way, we are all experts in protecting our hearts and hiding our pain from ourselves and the world.
 We are also afraid of the pain of grief, perhaps because it feels never ending and we believe that feeling it will take us nowhere.
 However,